mvranic/kubeless-apl-demo/README.md

 kubeless function deploy echo --runtime apl17.0 --from-file test-echo.dyalog  --handler test-echo.echo
 ```

-**Run kubeless function:**
+**Run Kubeless function:**
 ```
 kubeless function call echo --data '{"Hallo":"APL"}'
 ```

-**Note:** As Istio is not installed livens probe is not connected with any circuit-breaker code.
-Therefore, a few seconds from start deployment to be operational.
+**Note:** As Istio is not installed liveness probe  is not connected with any circuit-breaker code.
+Therefore, wait a few seconds from start deployment to be operational.
+In Kubeless liveness probe is API GET *healthz*, which is deployed to JSON Server in side of APL runtime.

 # HTTP Triger #
 To ceate HTTP triger: